A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Introduction

 Theorem~\ref{sp-th-gencw} follows from Theorem~\ref{sp-supeigenth0} below.
 Note the lack of symmetry between~\eqref{sp-e-init} and~\eqref{sp-e-init2}: we use the notation max in~\eqref{sp-e-init} to indicate that the set has a maximum element, whereas the infimum in~\eqref{sp-e-init2} is not attained in general.
 Thus, this theorem states in particular that there exists $v\in C\setminus\{0\}$ such that $f(v)=\cspr[C]{f}v$.
 In other words, the maximal growth rate of the orbits coincides with the maximal non-linear eigenvalue of $f$ associated to an eigenvector in the (closed) cone $C$.

 The classical theorem of Collatz and Wielandt concerns the case in which $X=\R^n$, $C=\R_+^n$ and $f$ is linear.
-Nussbaum extended this result in~\cite[Th.~3.1]{nussbaum86} to non-linear continuous self-maps of $\R_+^n$ preserving the order associated to the cone $\R_+^n$.
-Theorem~\ref{sp-th-gencw} should also be compared with a result of Mallet-Paret and Nussbaum, who showed that under the assumption that the cone essential spectral radius of $f$ is strictly less than $\cspr[C]{f}$, there exists an integer $m$ and a vector $v$ such that $f^m(v)=(\cspr[C]{f})^m v$, see~\cite[Th.~3.1]{Nuss-Mallet}.
-An interest of a Collatz-Wielandt type characterization lie in their {\em strong duality} nature: it provides certificates (the eigenvector $v\in C$ and the super-eigenvector $u\in \operatorname{int}C$) allowing one to bound the growth rate from above and from below.
+Nussbaum extended this result in~\cite[Th.~3.1]{nussbaum86} to non-linear continuous self-maps of $\R_+^n$ preserving the partial order induced by the cone $\R_+^n$.
+Theorem~\ref{sp-th-gencw} should also be compared with a result of Mallet-Paret and Nussbaum, who showed that under the assumption that the cone essential spectral radius of $f$ is strictly less than $\cspr[C]{f}$, and $C$ is a closed, proper cone (not necessarily normal), there exists an integer $m$ and a vector $v$ such that $f^m(v)=(\cspr[C]{f})^m v$, see~\cite[Th.~3.1]{Nuss-Mallet}.
+An interest of a Collatz-Wielandt type characterization lies in its {\em strong duality} nature: the eigenvector $v\in C$ and the super-eigenvector $u\in \operatorname{int}C$ allow one to bound the growth rate from above and from below.

 In the course of proving Theorem~\ref{sp-th-gencw}, we establish several non-linear fixed-point results of independent interest.
-In particular, Theorem~\ref{sp-th-add1-new} which completes the previously mentioned result of~\cite{Nuss-Mallet}, shows that when the cone ordering of the Banach space $X$ induces a lattice, under the same compactness assumption, there exists a vector $v\in C\setminus\{0\}$ such that $f(v)\geq \cspr[C]{f}v$.
+In particular, Theorem~\ref{sp-th-add1-new} which completes the previously mentioned result of~\cite{Nuss-Mallet}, shows that under the same compactness assumption (on the cone essential spectral radius), and when the cone ordering of the Banach space $X$ induces a lattice, but the cone is not necessarily normal, there exists a vector $v\in C\setminus\{0\}$ such that $f(v)\geq \cspr[C]{f}v$.
 Corollary~\ref{sp-proper-fix} gives further assumptions under which $v$ can be chosen so that the equality holds.

 In Section~\ref{sp-sec-X}, we consider the situation in which the map $f$ is defined over the whole Banach space and $C$ is reproducing, meaning that $X=C-C$.
 Then, we show that the growth rate of the orbit of a vector $x$ is maximal when $x\in C$ or $x\in -C$, i.e.,